 "A Man Feeding Swans in the Snow" - The photograph was taken in Cracow, from the Grunwald Bridge.
 The nature-created contrast of white snow and dark water, the two separated by a straight line of the waterfront, serves as a reflection of the Yin Yang symbol of opposing, yet complementary forces.

 The dark silhouette of a man against the light background, and the white swans on dark water which are surrounded by a ring of black ducks complement the photograph, enabling numerous interpretations of it.

 This simple, powerful frame infused with universal symbolism is legible to many different, often diverse cultures.
-The ambiguity of this image stimulates imagination and emotions, encouraging subjective interpretation and reflection.

 At the end of 2013 "The Huffington Post"- one of the most influential online newspapers in the world, has released its list of "2013's Most Striking Fine Art Photography".
 Among the five of selected photographs there was also photo "A Man Feeding Swans in the Snow".

 "Hiroshima - Phoenix Rising from the Ashes" - This photograph is a meditation on good and evil, life and death.
 The photo's reference is the place where it was taken: the city of Hiroshima.
 Now one of humanity's most prominent sites, during WWII razed to the ground by the most powerful weapon mankind has ever invented and used.
 Dropping an atomic bomb on Hiroshima killed well over 100,000 innocent people and crippled many more.